-Short-finned pilot whales once commonly seen off were California, with Southern an apparently resident population around Santa Catalina Island, as well as seasonal migrants (Dohl et al. 1980).
+Short-finned pilot whales once comm off Southern were with apparently California, an resident population around Santa Catalina Island, as well as seasonal migrants (Dohl et al. 1980).
 After a strong El Niño event in 1982-83, short-finned pilot whales virtually disappeared from this region, and despite increased survey effort along the entire U.S. west coast, few sightings were made from 1984-1992 (Jones and Szczepaniak 1992; Barlow 1997; Carretta and Forney 1993; Shane 1994; Green et al. 1992, 1993).
 In 1993, six groups of short-finned pilot whales were again seen off California (Carretta et al. 1995; Barlow and Gerrodette 1996), and mortality in drift gillnets increased (Julian and Beeson 1998) but sightings remain rare (Barlow 1997).
-Figure 1 summarizes the sighting history of short-finned pilot whales off the U.S. west coast.
+Figure 1 summarizes the sightings of short-finned pilot whales off the U.S. west coast from 1991-2005.
 Although the full geographic range of the California, Oregon, and Washington population is not known, it may be continuous with animals found off Baja California, and its individuals are morphologically distinct from shortfinned pilot whales found farther south in the eastern tropical Pacific (Polisini 1981).
 Separate southern and northern forms of short-finned pilot whales have also been documented for the western